 Most of the retirement plans file Form 5500 with the federal government.
 These forms are available on several free websites.
 Consider searching for the form filed by your former employer.
 If can find the form, you can get your former employer’s contact details from it.

-8. Search the Abandoned Plan Database
+8. Search the abandoned plan database

 The U.S. Department of Labor maintains an online database of abandoned plans.
 You can search this database to see if your plan has been or is in the process of being terminated.
 In either case, you can note the name of the Qualified Termination Administrator and contact them for further action on your account.

-9. Check Databases of Unclaimed Property
+9. Check databases of unclaimed property

 You can also check your old tax returns to see if you have made any contributions toward a retirement plan.
-A 401(k) contribution would appear in Box 12 of your W-2 return.
+A 401(k) contribution would appear in box 12 of your W-2 return.

-How to Avoid Losing a 401(k) Plan
+How to avoid losing a 401(k) account

 Your employer may allow you to leave your existing balance in your old 401(k) account.
 But you cannot continue contributing to your old plan after you leave your job.
 Still, it can be particularly helpful in cases where mutual funds charge your company lower management fees than what they would charge you as an individual investor.